Description

 Partners

-I interviewed 5 tenants and 5 sponsors from North Hills to determine possible features for Kane Realty Corporation’s partners.
+Five tenants and five sponsors from the North Hills property were interviewed to determine possible features and partnerships.

-Tenants could not update their directory profiles, add events, or add offers.
-Tenants were frustrated that they had to request and wait for the marketing manager to do it.
+Tenants could not update their own directory profiles and add events or offers.
+Tenants had to request and wait for management to make updates.

-There were no tools to help tenants engage with their customers in a meaningful way.
+Tenants could not engage with their customers through the website in a meaningful way.

-Sponsors were offered guest blog posts and special event listings on the website as part of their contracts, but their posts were difficult to find or were not prominently featured at all.
+Sponsors were offered guest blog posts and special event listings on the website as part of their contracts, but their posts were difficult to find or were not prominently featured.

 Interpretation